Kunstmaan/kStrano/README.md

 # Minimal setup

-- Add paramEncode / paramDecode to your github repo
+- Add param to your github repo
-- Run paramEncode and add app/config/parameters.aes to your github repo
+- Run ./param encode and add app/config/parameters.aes to your github repo
 - Commit the changes
 - Run ```cap deploy:setup```